Sir Martin Gilbert CBE, 1936-2015 (2)

 “A bore is somebody who tells everything,” my best editor told me.
 But here at this time, at the Waldorf Hotel in London, we wanted Martin to leave nothing out.
 We were Churchillians.
 We would hang on every word.
 But Martin kept culling, sympathetic to his audience, determined to fit his talk into what he thought was the right amount of time.

-A Gilbert lecture, wrote Matthew Gould, British Ambassador to Israel, was a mix of “humility with humour and extraordinary command of detail, without grand flourishes or great cadences, keeping his audiences rapt in attention….an understated and diffident style which often left me feeling he was on the verge of running dry, only to answer every question with a great depth of knowledge and understanding.”
+A Gilbert lecture, wrote Matthew Gould, British Ambassador to Israel, was a mix of “humility with humour and extraordinary command of detail.”
+There were no grand flourishes or great cadences.
+Martin “kept his audiences rapt in attention.
+His understated and diffident style often left me feeling he was on the verge of running dry—only to answer every question with a great depth and understanding.”

 His written work is much the same.
 Critics would complain that he was too methodical, too “stuck” on chronology.
 But for Martin, as Andrew Roberts observed, chronology was the key.
-It was his job in the “Great Work” to place the reader on Churchill’s shoulder, personally observing the march of events—to explain what happened when, and what stemmed from it.
+It was his job in the “Great Work” to place the reader on Churchill’s shoulder, personally observing the march of events.
+He would explain what happened when, and what stemmed from it.

 Let others make broad pronouncements about whether Churchill was wise or foolish; Martin Gilbert made his views plain from his selection of material.
 And few ever challenged the validity of that selection.
 The only times I saw him disgruntled were when later writers treated as a revelation some fact or anecdote he’d published decades before.

-Many authors, like Douglas Russell, remembered how honored they were by a Gilbert foreword to or approval of their own books.
-In my own book of quotations, Churchill in His Own Words, he not only wrote the introduction, but coined the best promotion line a publisher could hope to have: “unputdownable.”
-I was both embarrassed and honored by his praise.
+Many Churchill writers, like Douglas Russell, remembered how honored they were by a Gilbert foreword to or approval of their books.
+In my own book of quotations, Churchill by Himself, he not only wrote the introduction, but coined the best promo line we could hope for: “Unputdownable.”
+I was so very honored by his praise.

 His generosity was unending.
 A devout Jew, he never failed to wish his Gentile friends a Happy Easter—even those who were not particularly religious.
-With me at a Boston bookshop he pulled book after book of his off the shelves, paid for them, and inscribed them on the spot.
-I wondered how many authors could visit a shop and find four of his books on the racks (or what the shop owner thought of this stranger scribbling in his stock!)
+With me at a Boston bookshop, he pulled book after book of his off the shelves, paid for them, and inscribed them on the spot.
+I wondered how many authors could visit a shop and find four of their books on the racks.
+(Or what the proprietor thought of this stranger scribbling in his stock!)

-Martin always downplayed and offered no details of his work for successive prime ministers from Margaret Thatcher to Gordon Brown, but he did once share an amusing anecdote.
-In the Middle East to meet with the Palestinian leader Yasser Arafat, Prime Minister John Major introduced Martin as “my guru.”
+Martin always downplayed and offered no details of his counsel to successive prime ministers from Margaret Thatcher to Gordon Brown.
+But he did once share an amusing anecdote.
+In the Middle East to meet with Palestinian leader Yasser Arafat, Prime Minister John Major introduced Martin as “my guru.”
 Consternation and a buzz of chatter arose in the Arab delegation.
-It finally emerged that they weren’t sure what a guru was!
-Yet the Prime Minister had exactly described Martin’s role.
+It finally emerged that they weren’t sure what a guru was.
+Yet Mr. Major had exactly described Martin’s role.

-Last autumn I had the honor to produce a festschrift issue of Finest Hour in Martin’s honor, where twenty writers and friends spoke of his devotion to history, his generosity and friendship.
+Last autumn I had the honor to produce a festschrift in Martin’s honor, where 20 writers and friends spoke of his devotion to history, his generosity and friendship.
 His wife Esther was one of the contributors, and able to read each piece to him.
 She says he signified that he understood.
-I am so glad we were in time.
+I am glad we were in time.

 The time you won your town the race